-Is it time to review your network security strategy?
+Is it time to review your managed network security solutions strategy?

 Network security is becoming one of the most important factors for business success.
 According to Forbes, ‘Worldwide spending on information security products and services will reach over $114 billion in 2018, an increase of 12.4% from last year’.
 Network security services costs are expected to increase even more in the near future.
 These figures certainly raise our attention!
 Is your database security up to par?
 Do you have robust cybersecurity policies?
 If the answer to either of these questions is ‘No’, you may need to review your IT strategy and budget.
 You need to be ready to combat emerging cybersecurity threats to protect your business and profits.

-As network security budgets increase, cybersecurity performance expectations will rise.
+As managed network security solutions budgets increase, cybersecurity performance expectations will rise.
 Accordingly, most cybersecurity policies need updating to achieve the company’s security component’s performance goals.
-As well, company management will almost certainly apply pressure to control cost and deliver on network security objectives.
-Therefore, you should invest in your network security budget wisely, to get the most benefit possible.
-In this post, we provide a discussion on some areas of network security that have the potential to make a positive impact on your business.
+As well, company management will almost certainly apply pressure to control cost and deliver on managed network security solutions objectives.
+Therefore, you should invest in your managed network security solutions budget wisely, to get the most benefit possible.
+In this post, we provide a discussion on some areas of managed network security solutions that have the potential to make a positive impact on your business.

 In recent history, more companies embrace cybersecurity policies that allow BYOD (Bring Your Own Device) in the work environment.
 This is justified, considering the increasing of devices that have some form of connection to company networks.
 Your cybersecurity policies and help you manage BYOD security risks in a variety of ways.

 If you decide to keep true BYOD active in your company, you need to consider relevant security measures.
-A few network security concerns, specific to BYOD cybersecurity policy:
+A few managed network security solutions concerns, specific to BYOD cybersecurity policy:

 - Will the company provide hardware troubleshooting support?
 Very often, companies elect to forego the provision of BYOD device support.
 If the employee has a technical problem with their own device, they will have to resolve the problem using their own resources.